fs-feup/autonomous-systems/docs/tutorials/ros2_tutorial.md

 ![RQT Screenshot](../assets/ros2_tutorial/rqt_screenshot.png)

 You can not only construct GUIs with it, but it also serves as a GUI for ROS2 itself, as you can consult information on topics, subscribers and others without previously programming these interfaces.

+## RCLPY and RCLCPP

+RCLPY and RCLCPP are two libraries, for CPP and Python respectively, used to ease the interaction with the ROS2 system and create Object Oriented programs with multiple nodes.
+Follow [this tutorial](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) to get started using the libraries to create nodes.

 ## Extra tutorials